lmfarley10/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ## Task 1: Download the Wallet to Autonomous AI Lakehouse

+> **Note for Shared Labs:** Use the wallet for the shared ADB instance provided by your instructor.

 1. Navigate to the Autonomous AI Lakehouse created in the first lab from your OCI tenancy

 2. Select **Database connection** and download the wallet for the lakehouse